You can set some parameters which apply to the whole selected bay(s).

 Accept items defines whether you can place items on the selected shelf (shelves).

-Allow lateral overhang determines if products and shelf tools can overhang the side edges of the shelves.
+Allow lateral overhang determines if products and accessories can overhang the side edges of the shelves.

 Tip: check this so your products can overlap on adjacent shelves, even on separate bays.